 Another premium TV technology that’s only recently gone on sale, QLED (quantum-dot light emitting diode) is very different to OLED.
-QLED panels are not self-emissive, instead lit by LEDs along the edge (just like an Edge LED-backlit LCD TT).
-The advantages of QLED TVs are that they use a quantum dot colour filter and are capable of significantly higher brightness than OLED TVs.
-Cue eye-popping colour, but slower response times than an OLED TV.
+QLED panels are not self-emissive, instead lit by LEDs along the edge (just like an Edge LED-backlit LCD).
+The advantages of QLED TVs are that they use a quantum dot color filter and are capable of significantly higher brightness than OLED TVs.
+Cue eye-popping color, but slower response times than an OLED TV.
 However, the contrast and blacks aren’t as good as OLED TVs.

 So far, QLED has had only modest success, but that could change.
 At CES 2018, Samsung announced that its QLED TVs for 2018 would use direct, local-dimming backlighting, and boast even higher brightness.
 If the black level performance and motion blur issues can be improved, Samsung could be on to something.
 But only if they’re cheaper than OLED, which for now remains the benchmark.